cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING.md

   * SDL2_ttf (tested with 2.0.14)
   * SDL2_mixer (tested with 2.0.2)
   * SDL2_image (tested with 2.0.3)
-  * libintl-lite (tested with a custom fork of libintl-lite 0.5)

 The Gradle build process automatically installs dependencies from [deps.zip](android/app/deps.zip).